-Making Your Mark:
+Making Your Mark 2022:

-The University of Southampton
+The University of York.

 In 1967 Cambridge University Press published a book entitled ‘English Medieval Graffiti’, written by the historian and church enthusiast Violet Pritchard.
 The book focussed upon historic graffiti inscriptions found largely in East Anglian churches, attempting to give an overview of what was present at numerous sites, and offering interpretations of what Pritchard had discovered.
 This work was, until very recent years, the only full-length work published upon the subject.
 However, the study of historic graffiti as a resource has a far longer pedigree.

 Even the very term ‘graffiti’ has its origins in the study of archaeology, being adopted to describe the ancient informal inscriptions being recorded by archaeologists at ancient Roman sites in the middle decades of the nineteenth century.
 Since that time almost every generation of historians and archaeologists have recorded and examined historic graffiti in a wide variety of contexts.
 From scratched inscriptions on Roman pottery, to pencil graffiti from the Second World War, historic graffiti has fascinated and enthralled, allowing new and personal insights into the lives and times of those who literally ‘made their mark’.